Publication Ethics and Malpractice Policy

 Reviewers should not review manuscripts in which they have any conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, firms or institutions connected to the papers.
 Any such conflict should be disclosed to the Editor-in-Chief by the reviewer.
 The Editors will then determine sufficiency of the conflict to exclude the reviewer from peer review.

-The Publisher is committed to the availability of publications and ensures the content preservation/accessibility by partnering with the corresponding organizations.
+The Publisher is committed to ensure the all time-availability of its published material; the contents of its journals are preserved and made accessible to the readers by partnering with the corresponding organizations.

 Human and Animal Rights Ethical Statement